-While a container can develop more software development environments but, it also leads to arrival of new security risks that affect compliance as well as security.
-A container represents the most significant part in computing advancements for IT companies since the origination of VMware’s initial virtualization application – Workstation 1.0 in 1999.
-It allows organizations to create, ship, and execute products unexpectedly faster than ever, leading to the growth of DevOps movement.
-It is essential for CISOs to accept the fact that while containers can develop more secure software development platforms, they also give birth in new cloud native applications security risks.
-These challenges result in decrease in level of security and compliance when using them for the productivity purpose.
+While a container can develop more software development environments but, it also leads to the arrival of new security risks of cloud computing that affect compliance as well as security.
+A container represents the most significant part of computing advancements for IT companies since the origination of VMware’s initial virtualization application – Workstation 1.0 in 1999.
+It allows organizations to create, ship, and execute products unexpectedly faster than ever, leading to the growth of the DevOps movement.
+CISOs need to accept the fact that while containers can develop more secure software development platforms, they also give birth to new cloud native applications security risks.
+These challenges result in a decrease in the level of security and compliance when using them for productivity purposes.

 Talking about the customers, several mentions a common risk i.e., how dynamic and fluid the platform has become.
 Three years ago, container technologies were almost used in an exclusive development.
 Considering the production then, the live machines working in data centers were refactored for addressing operational requirements.
 In this scenario, the data security team has a sufficient amount of time for the evaluation of risks and provides late-level assistance to ensure compliance.
 At the time, Docker used to be the dominant technology currently in use.

 In the world of digitization, when organizations are enforcing several technologies offered by the big cloud service providers, they should deploy them regularly into production.
 The arena of the security team to carefully review the app and its architecture has now become much shorter if it still exists at all.